QG from SymQRG: AdS$_3$/CFT$_2$ Correspondence as Topological Symmetry-Preserving Quantum RG Flow: Introduction

-In this paper, we believe we have presented strong evidence supporting a universal holographic principle that unites the non-perturbative AdS/CFT correspondence and ``topological'' holography. {\bf AdS/CFT probably follows from the {\it maximal} Sym(T)FT that makes explicit {\it all} the symmetries, non-invertible and otherwise, of the CFT. }
+The examples studied in this paper suggest a precise organizing principle uniting the non-perturbative AdS/CFT correspondence with ``topological'' holography: {\bf In AdS$_3$/CFT$_2$, the holographic bulk arises from the {\it maximal} SymTFT: the one that makes explicit {\it all} the topological lines commuting with the Virasoro algebra, non-invertible and otherwise.
+When the symmetry extracted is maximal, the physical boundary is fixed by kinematics alone, and the sandwich becomes a genuine 2D/3D equivalence.} The prospects for extending this principle beyond AdS$_3$/CFT$_2$ are discussed in Sec.~\ref{discussionsection}.

+\paragraph{Relation to previous work.} Several ingredients used below are established results.
+The $T\bar{T}$ flow equation, finite-cutoff holography, and the Wheeler-DeWitt relation build on \cite{Zamolodchikov:2004ce, McGough:2016lol, Freidel:2008sh, Verlinde:1989ua}.
+The tensor-network state-sum construction uses the Moore-Seiberg/FRS sewing data \cite{Moore:1988qv, Fuchs:2002cm} and the Turaev-Viro/Levin-Wen realization of the associated symmetry theory \cite{Turaev:1992hq, Levin:2004mi}.
+The Virasoro/Teichm\"{u}ller interpretation of three-dimensional gravity follows the proposal of \cite{Collier:2023fwi, Teschner:2005bz}.
+Our aim is not to claim these ingredients as new in isolation.
+Rather, we reorganize them into a single SymQRG framework: the physical boundary state changes along a symmetry-preserving RG trajectory, the CFT-specific topological state satisfies the no-flux/Wheeler-DeWitt constraint, and the SymTFT slab supplies the constraint kernel.
+In the Virasoro case this slab is the three-dimensional gravitational path integral.